P = Send POSITIVE messages.

 (3) “If what you are choosing to do is not getting what you want, then what is your plan?”

 Be cautious of “why?” questions; they allow the person to give an excuse, be a victim, and avoid responsibility.
-Besides, young people often do not know or find it difficult to articulate why they do what they do.
+Besides, people (of any age) often do not know, find it difficult, or don’t want to articulate why they do what they do.

 √ Limit your “telling.”
 This requires constant attention.
-Although your telling may be to help, it is received as criticism.
+Although your telling may be to help, it is perceived as criticism.
 Telling sends a negative message—especially to adolescents—that what the youngster is doing is not good enough.
+No one likes to hear this message.
+Do you like to be told what to do?
 Consider: When you tell, who does the thinking?
 When you ask, who does the thinking?

 √ Seek to understand.
 Listen to your child—without inserting your opinion.
 Be curious—instead of judgmental.
 Cultivating the habit of listening to understand can transform relationships.
 Avoid listening in anticipation of what you think your child will say.
 This poor listening habit will tempt you to interrupt.
 Listen to learn.
 Your child wants to be acknowledged.
 A parent who listens well acknowledges.
 Besides, your listening can be a model for adolescents—who do not listen well.
 “Zip the lip” is extremely difficult for a parent, but it is the surest way to improve communications.